 You’ll start by going to IRS.gov and setting up an account.
-Don’t worry about the IRS holding your info indefinitely – all accounts and associated data are deleted shortly after the final filing deadline for a given tax year in October, and you’ll need to open a new IRS account the next year.
+Don’t worry about the IRS holding your info indefinitely – all accounts and associated data are deleted shortly after the final filing deadline for a given tax year in October, and you need to open a new IRS account the next year.

 Free Fillable Forms starts out with the digital version of the 1040 tax form, and then need to add forms at will to the return.
 Unlike paid tax prep services, you won’t get much in the way of friendly help, calculations, or explanations at IRS.gov.
-The only help available is a useful 26-page PDF walking you through the process of using Free File Fillable Forms, and access to IRS tax bulletins and other documents written in tax jargon.
+The only help available is a useful 25-page PDF that walks you through the process of using Free File Fillable Forms, line-by-line instructions for each form, and the IRS’ tax bulletins and other documents written in tax jargon.

 Once you’re confident you have all the forms you need completed, you can start the process of preparing to E-File.
 This is a six step process unto itself.
-You’ll start by adding your W-2, 1099-R and/or W-2G information (1099-MISC and other 1099 forms do not need to be added here), if you have these documents.
+Begin with adding your W-2, 1099-R and/or W-2G information (but not 1099-MISC and other 1099 forms).
 Then you’ll add your withholding information, verify your identity (either with your previous year’s AGI or with last year’s five-digit self-selected signature PIN).